Any good resorts would be appreciated too. I'm not a pro but I'm comfortable with beginner-intermediate runs. Any input would be very helpful!

 Sunshine Village is a great spot.
 Gets a little slow and flat on deep powder days and is a smaller hill.

 If you are looking for an mix of harder runs and variation of terrain i would recommend either Lake Louise or Panorama.
-Kicking Horse, Fernie, or Revelstoke are also viable options although they are a little further outside drive from Calgary. over 2 years agoAnswered by Frank via WorldNomads.com
+Kicking Horse, Fernie, or Revelstoke are also viable options although they are a little further outside drive from Calgary. almost 3 years agoAnswered by Frank via WorldNomads.com

 Both times are usually good.
 Jan/Feb gives likely better snow but you could hit some cold weather.
 April will give you mushier snow but it is still good by world standards...what you might miss out in conditions, you will make up in nice weather.